The Fullertons

 Yazoo's Blues, the brainchild and love child of Maine songwriter and guit-picker Yazoo Chaz, draws music and inspiration from Cleatus "Catfish" Brown, "Neon" Leon Fullerton, and other lesser-known early- and mid-twentieth century troubadours of America's blue highways and byways.

 The act's name comes from one of Catfish Brown's instrumental pieces, "Yazoo's Blues."
-As Leon Fullerton (another rumor in his own time) tells it, Brown was a prolific Mississippi jug band leader, born and bred by the banks of the Yazoo River at a dirt crossroad known locally as Shadrach Junction.
+As Chaz's spiritual advisor, Leon Fullerton (another rumor in his own time), tells it, Brown was a prolific Mississippi jug band leader, born and bred by the banks of the Yazoo River at a dirt crossroad known locally as Shadrach Junction.
 He never traveled far from Shadrach, but his pre-and post-WWII influence was extensive.

 More info: